LimitlessUR/Python_SQL_Message_Wall/README.md

 Social media style app

-`Technologies Used: SQL Python Html Bootstrap Jinja syntax`
+`Technologies Used: SQL Python Html Flask Bootstrap Jinja syntax`

 For production user will need to create their own: